 Inside the Earth and other terrestrial planets, partial melts usually control the redistribution of trace elements from the mantle to the crust.
 If melt is buoyant due to a lower density than the surrounding rock, it moves upwards and transports the previously incorporated incompatible trace elements towards the surface.
 This leads to enriched reservoirs near the surface and depleted upper mantle areas.
-Expanding the redistribution concept to a certain number of elements leads to the creation of trace element patterns, which are unique geochemical markers of the events that led to the exact appearance and compositions of a rock of interest [1][2][3].
+Using thermodynamic models, the incorporation of an incompatible element can be predicted as has been outlined in [1] based on sodium as a reference for other trace elements.
+Expanding the redistribution concept to a larger number of elements (as is shown here exemplarily for the 1+ charge element potassium) leads to the creation of trace element patterns, which are unique geochemical markers of the events that led to the exact appearance and compositions of a rock of interest [2][3][4].

 During melting, partition coefficients describe if an element prefers to be incorporated into a mineral or, if it is incompatible, into melt.
-Partitioning data for peridotite including the minerals olivine, orthopyroxene, and clinopyroxene show that in mantle rocks, clinopyroxene is the mineral taking in most incompatible trace elements [4][5].
+Partitioning data for peridotite including the minerals olivine, orthopyroxene, and clinopyroxene show that in mantle rocks, clinopyroxene is the mineral taking in most incompatible trace elements [5][6].
 This makes clinopyroxene the mineral with the largest influence on trace element redistribution.

 Since partition coefficients of sodium between clinopyroxene and silicate melt are highly affected by changing pressure and temperature, partition coefficient models should consider these parameters.
-Because of analytical limitations, there are only few measured partition coefficients available for highpressure conditions.
+Because of analytical limitations, there are only few measured partition coefficients available for high-pressure conditions.
 Additionally, partition coefficient models are often only applicable for rather low pressures.
-This is the reason why so far, partial melt simulations in some mantle evolution models either neglected partition coefficients and chose pre-defined elemental abundances in mantle melts [6], or settled for constant experimentally derived and estimated partition coefficients [7][8][9][10].
+This is the reason why so far, partial melt simulations in some mantle evolution models either neglected partition coefficients and chose pre-defined elemental abundances in mantle melts [7], or settled for constant experimentally derived and estimated partition coefficients [8][9][10][11].

-In 1937, Goldschmidt postulated that both the matching size and charge of the mineral's lattice site and element of interest determine an element's ability to partition into a mineral [11].
+In 1937, Goldschmidt postulated that both the matching size and charge of the mineral's lattice site and element of interest determine an element's ability to partition into a mineral [12].
 This leads to the assumption that not only it is possible to determine the P-T sensitive partition coefficients experimentally, but also by means of numerical modelling.
-Based on a model of Brice (1975) [12], Blundy et al. (1995) [13] developed a quantitative model and determined a parametrised fit function for clinopyroxene/melt partition coefficients for sodium in the range of 0-4 GPa and 1000-1800°C.
+Based on a model of Brice (1975) [13], Blundy et al. (1995) [14] developed a quantitative model and determined a parametrised fit function for clinopyroxene/melt partition coefficients for sodium in the range of 0-4 GPa and 1000-1800°C. In Schmidt and Noack (2021) [1], this temperature and pressure range was already extended to higher pressure conditions, leading to a general parametrisation over a broad temperature range and pressures from 4-12 GPa.
+Here, we derive new parametrisations from surface to upper mantle conditions focusing on specific melt partitioning scenarios related to both formation and freezing of melt.

 As is shown in Figure 1, partition coefficients of trace elements have a parabolic relationship in an Onuma diagram.
-The parabolas' curves change in broadness and shift along the x-axis depending on the bulk modulus E and the ideal lattice site radius $r_0$ , respectively.
-Because of this relationship, it is possible to calculate other trace elements' partition coefficients based on the reference coefficient $D{Na}$ .
+The parabolas' curves change in broadness and shift along the x-axis depending on the bulk modulus E and the ideal lattice site radius r_0 , respectively.
+Because of this relationship, it is possible to calculate other trace elements' partition coefficients based on the reference coefficient D{Na} .

 The aim of this study is to implement a thermodynamic model for $D{Na}^{cpx/melt}$ for a large range of pressures suitable for mantle melt simulations.
-Furthermore, we parametrise a fit function from the mentioned model that is applicable for upper mantle pressures.
-This will open the possibility to include partition coefficients depending on pressure and temperature into mantle evolution models and to acquire more realistic model results [14].
+Furthermore, we parametrise a scaling law from the mentioned model that is applicable for upper mantle pressures.
+This will open the possibility to include partition coefficients depending on pressure and temperature into mantle evolution models and to acquire more realistic model results [15].